Hugopeck/PM4/DRY_RUN_GUIDE.md

 1. **Use the tools in order**: Analyzer → Config Helper → Warmup → Dry-run → Live
 2. **Trust automated analysis**: The tools know more about market suitability than guesswork
+3. **Meta-calibration matters**: Three-phase warmup optimizes parameters for each market's activity patterns
-3. **Never skip dry-run**: 2 minutes of validation prevents costly mistakes
+4. **Never skip dry-run**: 2 minutes of validation prevents costly mistakes
-4. **Start small**: Even with good analysis, begin with conservative settings
+5. **Start small**: Even with good analysis, begin with conservative settings
-5. **Monitor continuously**: Markets change - your automated setup should adapt
+6. **Monitor continuously**: Markets change - PM4 adapts parameters automatically during trading

-**The automated workflow transforms hours of manual work into a 10-minute process with superior safety and reliability.**
+**The automated workflow, enhanced by meta-calibration, transforms hours of manual work into a 10-minute process with superior safety, reliability, and market-specific optimization.**

 ---